dev7355608/perfect-vision/README.md

 ### Daylight and Darkness Colors

 You may set the color of daylight and darkness in the scene configuration (*Darkness Level* = 0: full daylight, *Darkness Level* = 1: complete darkness).

+### Saturation Level

+Desaturate unilluminated areas and monochrome vision.
+If disabled, the saturation is linked to the Darkness Level.

 ### New Light Type: Local Light (Unrestricted)